Skip to main content

 Back on the road heading north west of Fernie, you pull in at a coffee shop along the Rocky Mountain Trench.
 Stolen Church Coffee is a specialty micro Coffee Roastery and Gelateria nestled between the Purcell’s and Rocky Mountains.
 Family owned and operated since 2004 we have always put freshness and quality above all else.
 All of our products are made in small batches, with the greatest of care and the highest quality ingredients.

-The Kicking Horse Cafe in Invermere is re-opening their doors in September (Sep 15, 2023).
-They are looking forward to welcoming you all back to the brand new Cafe.
+The Kicking Horse Cafe in Invermere, re-opening their doors in 2023.
 Their roasting history dates back 25-years, when they starting roasting coffee in a garage and today their coffee (whole beans & ground) is available for purchase worldwide.

 GOLDEN